We Will Rock You auditions - Information for pre-audition workshops, audition dates and registration

 ELIGIBILITY TO AUDITION

-Because of the nature of this show, our preference is for cast members to attend ALL rehearsals - especially for the director’s setting blocks.
+Our preference is for cast members to attend ALL rehearsals - especially the director’s setting blocks.
+Alongside director setting dates, cast will be called for rehearsal every Monday and Wednesday evening and on some Sundays.
 That said, we understand that conflicts can happen.
 If there are any dates you’re unavailable, please note them on your audition form, and we’ll take that into consideration during casting.
+View the outline rehearsal schedule.

-Welcome talk
+Welcome talk and Social

 It is not mandatory to attend in order to audition:

-Date: Wed 4 June 2025: 7.30pm – 10.00pm
+Date: Wed 17 Dec 2025: 7.30pm – 10.00pm

 Venue: Christ Church, Reading Road, Chineham, RG24 8LT